-This client's particular project would span many years and impact many people, and for those logistical reasons alone, they knew it would require a significant amount of funding.
-So they started seeking a major funder for support.
-As they wrote the application for funding, they knew-and included a reference to the fact-that they would have to collect data to report to the funder, but because they were not required to have a whole data collection plan spelled out in order to apply, they didn't have all the particulars in place.
+This client's particular project would span many years and impact many people, so they knew it would require a significant amount of funding.
+They started seeking a major funder for support.
+They knew they would have to collect data to report to the funder, but because they were not required to have a whole data collection plan spelled out in order to apply, they didn't have all the particulars in place.

-This is really common.
+This is very common.
 Data collection is often suggested or mandated when applying for a grant, but funders do not require a specific plan or outcome for the data.
 Most people who are applying for grants are not experts in conducting research-and they shouldn't have to be!
 Our client was no different.
-They wrote a very general intention to collect data in the application, assuming that they would sort out what to do with the data once they had it.
+They wrote in their application a general intention to collect data, assuming they would sort out what to do with the data once they had it.

 Why does referencing a plan for data collection and ongoing evaluation matter, even in the grant application?
 Because it shows a serious commitment to what you're doing, including your belief that it will have the impact you suggest in your proposal.
-In fact, you can use data in your grant proposal not only to show the impact you plan to have but also to demonstrate the ways your program or organization will fill a needed gap.
-Using secondary sources or evaluative tools in the application for funding itself is a powerful way to show this commitment to data collection.
-Our client talked to a diverse sampling of community members, asking questions and conducting interviews that helped make it clear how important and impactful their organization would be once it got off the ground.
+In fact, you can use data in your grant proposal not only to show the impact you plan to have but also to highlight the ways your program or organization will fill a needed gap.
+Using secondary sources or evaluative tools in the application for funding is a powerful way to show this commitment to data collection.
+Our client talked to a diverse sampling of community members, asking questions and conducting interviews that helped demonstrate how important and impactful their organization would be once it got off the ground.